Isthmo-Colombian Area: Indigenous peoples

 The Isthmo-Colombian Area was and is still home to a wide variety of indigenous peoples.
 A large number of them were speakers of Chibchan languages.
-These include (but are not limited to) the Pech, the Rama, the Maleku, the Bribri, the Cabécar, the Guaymí, the Naso, the Kuna, the Kogi, the Motilon, the U'wa, and the Muisca.
+These include (but are not limited to) the Pech, the Rama, the Maleku, the Bribri, the Cabécar, the Guaymí, the Naso, the Guna, the Kogi, the Motilon, the U'wa, and the Muisca.

+Non-Chibchan groupings include Misumalpan languages, Choco languages, Lencan languages (also considered Mesoamerican), and certain Cariban languages.